-For purposes of California income tax, references to a spouse, husband, or wife also refer to a California RDP, unless otherwise specified.
-When we use the initials RDP, they refer to both a California registered domestic "partner" and a California registered domestic "partnership," as applicable.
+For purposes of California income tax, references to a spouse, husband, or wife also refer to a California registered domestic partner (RDP), unless otherwise specified.
+When we use the initials RDP they refer to both a California registered domestic "partner" and a California registered domestic "partnership," as applicable.
 For more information on RDPs, get FTB Pub.
 737, Tax Information for Registered Domestic Partners.